adarraidou/adarraidou.github.io/_drafts/jdbc.md

 ResultSet | `getImportedKeys(String catalog, String schema, String table)`<br> Retrieves a description of the primary key columns that are referenced by the given table's foreign key columns (the primary keys imported by a table).
 ResultSet | `getExportedKeys(String catalog, String schema, String table)`<br> Retrieves a description of the foreign key columns that reference the given table's primary key columns (the foreign keys exported by a table).

+A continuación se encuentra el detalle de la información que devuelve cada método

 ### getTables
-Devuelve un ResultSet con la siguiente información

 Column name | Type | Description
 ----|----|---